The CME and Total Farm Marketing offices will be closed Monday, September 4, in observance of Labor Day

 Chicago Wheat Action Plan Summary

-• No action is currently recommended for 2024 Chicago wheat.
-Price volatility has risen in the last couple of weeks due to the changing weather forecasts and current events in the Black Sea.
-While prices have fallen off their recent highs, plenty of time remains to market next year’s crop.
-War continues in the Black Sea region, major exporting countries’ stocks expected to fall to 16-year lows, and no one knows what the weather will bring, leaving the market vulnerable to many uncertainties.
-For now, after recently recommending making a sale for the 2024 crop, and while keeping an eye on the market to see if any major support is broken, Grain Market Insider would need to see prices north of 800 before considering recommending any additional sales.
+No action is currently recommended for 2024 Chicago wheat.
+Since the middle of June price volatility has risen with updated USDA reports, changing weather forecasts, and current events in the Black Sea.
+While prices continue to be volatile, plenty of time remains to market the 2024 crop.
+War continues in the Black Sea region, the world stocks-to-use ratio is the lowest in 8 years, and no one knows what the weather will bring, leaving the market vulnerable to many uncertainties.
+For now, after recommending making a sale for the 2024 crop, and while keeping an eye on the market to see if any major support is broken, Grain Market Insider would need to see prices north of 800 before considering recommending any additional sales.

-• No Action is currently recommended for 2025 Chicago Wheat.
+No Action is currently recommended for 2025 Chicago Wheat.
 2025 markets are very illiquid right now, and it may be some time before conditions are conducive to consider making any recommendations.
 Be patient as we monitor the markets for signs of improvement.

 KC Wheat Action Plan Summary

-• No Action is currently recommended for 2025 Chicago Wheat.
+No Action is currently recommended for 2025 KC Wheat.
 2025 markets are very illiquid right now, and it may be some time before conditions are conducive to consider making any recommendations.
 Be patient as we monitor the markets for signs of improvement.

 Mpls Wheat Action Plan Summary